 Marrakech is a fairly sprawling city, and the "newer" parts of town are quite easy to get around by hailing a cab.
 It's the old walled part of town, the medina where visitors tend to get a little lost.
 But that's not necessarily such a bad thing.
 There are food stalls everywhere, so you won't starve.
 There are fascinating little shops and courtyards every square inch, so you'll never be bored.
 There are palaces and mosques to visit, Riad's to marvel at, artisans to photograph, and fresh orange juice to quench your thirst.
 And there's the marvelous Djemma el Fna, the main city square, that is unmissable.
 It's simple: if you get lost just ask for directions to the Djemma.

 You Should Get a Guide If...

-I would recommend a guide if this is your first time in North Africa.
+If this is your first time in North Africa, then we recommend getting a guide.
 The official guides are very well-qualified historians for the most part, and will no doubt speak your language.
 They'll help you focus on the details that make this medieval walled city so unique.
 The historical sights are a lot more interesting when you get the full story behind them.

 How Much Does a Guide Cost?